2020–21 UEFA Champions League qualifying: Format

-In a change to the format as a result of the COVID-19 pandemic in Europe, each tie prior to the play-off round is played as a single-legged match hosted by one of the teams decided by draw, except for the preliminary round which is played at neutral venue.
-If scores are level at the end of normal time, extra time is played, followed by a penalty shoot-out if the scores remain tied.
+In a change to the format as a result of the COVID-19 pandemic in Europe, each tie prior to the play-off round was played as a single-legged match hosted by one of the teams decided by draw, except for the preliminary round which was played at neutral venue.
+If scores were level at the end of normal time, extra time was played, followed by a penalty shoot-out if the scores remained tied.

-The play-off round ties are played over two legs, with each team playing one leg at home.
-The team that scores more goals on aggregate over the two legs advances to the next round.
-If the aggregate score is level, the away goals rule is applied, i.e. the team that scores more goals away from home over the two legs advances.
-If away goals are also equal, then extra time is played.
-The away goals rule is again applied after extra time, i.e. if there are goals scored during extra time and the aggregate score is still level, the visiting team advances by virtue of more away goals scored.
-If no goals are scored during extra time, the tie is decided by a penalty shoot-out.
+The play-off round ties were played over two legs, with each team playing one leg at home.
+The team that scored more goals on aggregate over the two legs advanced to the next round.
+If the aggregate score was level, the away goals rule was applied, i.e. the team that scored more goals away from home over the two legs advanced.
+If away goals were also equal, then extra time was played.
+The away goals rule was again applied after extra time, i.e. if there were goals scored during extra time and the aggregate score was still level, the visiting team advanced by virtue of more away goals scored.
+If no goals were scored during extra time, the tie was decided by a penalty shoot-out.

-In each draw, teams are seeded based on their 2020 UEFA club coefficients.
-For any team whose club coefficients are not final at the time of a draw, their club coefficients at that time, taking into account of all 2019–20 UEFA Champions League and Europa League matches played up to that point, are used (Regulations Article 13.03).
-Teams are divided into seeded and unseeded pots containing the same number of teams, and a seeded team is drawn against an unseeded team.
-For each tie, a draw is made between the two teams, and the first team drawn is the home team in single-legged matches (or the administrative "home" team in preliminary round matches), or home team of the first leg in play-off round two-legged ties.
-If the identity of the winners of the previous round is not known at the time of the draws, the seeding is carried out under the assumption that the team with the higher coefficient of an undecided tie advances to this round, which means if the team with the lower coefficient is to advance, it simply takes the seeding of its opponent.
-Teams from associations with political conflicts as decided by UEFA may not be drawn into the same tie.
-Prior to the draws, UEFA may form "groups" in accordance with the principles set by the Club Competitions Committee and based on geographical, logistical and political reasons, and they are purely for convenience of the draw and do not resemble any real groupings in the sense of the competition.
+In each draw, teams were seeded based on their 2020 UEFA club coefficients.
+For any team whose club coefficients were not final at the time of a draw, their club coefficients at that time, taking into account of all 2019–20 UEFA Champions League and Europa League matches played up to that point, were used (Regulations Article 13.03).
+Teams were divided into seeded and unseeded pots containing the same number of teams, and a seeded team was drawn against an unseeded team.
+For each tie, a draw was made between the two teams, and the first team drawn was the home team in single-legged matches (or the administrative "home" team in preliminary round matches), or home team of the first leg in play-off round two-legged ties.
+If the identity of the winners of the previous round was not known at the time of the draws, the seeding was carried out under the assumption that the team with the higher coefficient of an undecided tie advanced to this round, which means if the team with the lower coefficient was to advance, it simply took the seeding of its opponent.
+Teams from associations with political conflicts could not be drawn into the same tie.
+Prior to the draws, UEFA may form "groups" in accordance with the principles set by the Club Competitions Committee and based on geographical, logistical and political reasons, and they were purely for convenience of the draw and did not resemble any real groupings in the sense of the competition.

-Due to the COVID-19 pandemic in Europe, all qualifying matches are played behind closed doors.
-The following special rules are applicable to the qualifying phase and play-offs:
+Due to the COVID-19 pandemic in Europe, all qualifying matches were played behind closed doors.
+The following special rules were applicable to the qualifying phase and play-offs: